shadfdz/shadfdz.github.io/resume.md

 [**Database for Project Management (Group Project)**](https://github.com/shadfdz/mis686_finalproject) Desgined and created a database for a project management company using T-SQL.
 Collected business and user requiremets and created a UML diagream.

-### Hobbies and Interests
-Surfing, Golf, Food, and Photography.